 In an enterprise where the IT infrastructure changes frequently and assets (both external and those that you control) come together dynamically to deliver an enterprise function, one thing remains predictable: enterprise data and the value it represents.
 Attackers rarely strike networks or users just for fun; they attack to steal data.
 As a result, an effective data protection strategy needs to take on a data-centric view rather than an infrastructure and device-level view.
 Let’s look at how to protect data in the enterprise using a type of defense paradigm: the Zero Trust Model.

 To prepare a network for any device, anywhere, at any time, Forrester recommends organizations use Zero Trust principles to create a methodology for data protection.
 The Zero Trust Model of information security simplifies how information security is conceptualized by assuming there are no longer "trusted" interfaces, applications, traffic, networks or users.
 It takes the old model -- "trust but verify" -- and inverts it, since recent breaches have proven when an organization trusts, it doesn't verify.

-By applying these principles to the extended enterprise, companies can begin to create a robust plan for pervasively securing their data, and consequently their users and networks.
+By applying these principles to the enterprise, companies can begin to create a robust for pervasively securing their data, and consequently their users and networks.
 There are three simple ideas behind the Zero Trust Model: